Knowledge base

 Validity period of SSL certificates

-Following a meeting of the CA/B Forum, which brings together major web players (Safari, Google Chrome, Mozilla Firefox, etc. - learn more), it was decided to set the maximum validity period of SSL certificates to 397 days.
-This change aims, among other things, to limit the risk of certificate hacking and to increase the level of security of certificates.
-It is not excluded that the maximum validity period of a certificate may be further reduced in the coming years.
+Following a meeting of the CA/B Forum, which brings together major web players (Safari, Google Chrome, Mozilla Firefox, etc. - learn more), it was decided to set the maximum validity period for SSL certificates to 397 days.
+This change aims, among other things, to limit the risk of certificate hacking and to increase the level of security of the certificates.
+It is not excluded that the maximum validity period of a certificate may be further shortened in the coming years.
 Some players like Apple, Google or even Sectigo are pushing in this direction.

 It is necessary to reinstall the certificate on your site if it is not managed by Infomaniak.